UPDATED: Thursday 15th October

 If you are an OLIO volunteer, please Click here for specific guidance

-Can I share with my neighbours during the coronavirus outbreak?
+Can I share with my neighbours during the coronavirus pandemic?

 Yes.
 Sharing on OLIO can continue, but it must be done safely and in compliance with government guidelines.
 More below.